DFE-Digital/architecture/standards/technical-standards.md

 **Accepted products**

-Whilst technical standards are being developed, some *accepted products* in DfE have been highlighted (in*italics*) against some of the higher priority groups.
+Whilst technical standards are being developed, some *accepted products* in DfE have been highlighted (in *italics*) against some of the higher priority groups.
 These are products that are currently in use in the department and make most sense to use / re-use.
 If you choose one of these products, you are *most likely* to be aligned with the standard being developed.
-More will be added as more data is gathered and analysed
+More will be added as more data is gathered and analysed.

 ### Management components